Committee of Interns and Residents

-The Committee of Interns and Residents (CIR) is the largest union of resident and fellow physicians (collectively referred to as "housestaff") in the United States, representing more than 34,000 interns, residents, and fellows in California, Florida, Idaho, Illinois, Massachusetts, New Jersey, New York, New Mexico, Pennsylvania, Vermont, Washington, and Washington, D.C.
-CIR contracts seek to improve housestaff salaries and working conditions as well as enhance the quality of patient care.
+The Committee of Interns and Residents (CIR) is the largest union of resident and fellow physicians (collectively known as "housestaff") in the United States.
+A local of the Service Employees International Union (SEIU), it represents more than 40,000 interns, residents, and fellows across California, Delaware, Florida, Idaho, Illinois, Massachusetts, Minnesota, New Jersey, New Mexico, New York, Pennsylvania, Rhode Island, Vermont, Washington, and Washington, D.C.
+CIR bargains over housestaff salaries, working hours, and working conditions, and frames much of its work around patient care and access to care in the public and safety-net hospitals where many of its members train.